Sanktem/ansible-setup/README.md

 ## Current tasks (This is also things that I'm just doing)
 - [ ] Build a playbook to install a samaba server
 - [X] Migrate the ansible server to a cleaner server
-- [ ] Migrate the file server to a cleaner server
+- [X] Migrate the file server to a cleaner server
 - [ ] Create a better shell config and create a playbook to deploy it
 - [ ] Build a better notification server
 - [ ] Fix the IP address's of all the servers
+- [ ] Finish the playbook to check the status of the gtnh server
+- [ ] Add a page to the website to add a task to run

 ### Installed packages on this server
 ```